Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 A Decentralized Identifier is another blockchain-based decentralized identity management solution.
 This is a string of letters and numbers typically stored and managed in a digital wallet.
 The DID serves as a unique identifier for each user that they can use to access different websites, apps, and services.

 A Decentralized Identifier can be assigned to an individual or company and works as an alternative to traditional methods like emails, usernames, and passwords for authenticating user identity online.
-Unlike traditional identities that can be taken away by the controlling entity or shared with other parties without the user’s permission, the DID and all the information associated with it are free from centralized control and less vulnerable to cyber attacks.
+Unlike traditional identities that can be taken away by the controlling entity or shared with other parties without the user’s permission, the DID and all the information associated with it are free from centralized control and less vulnerable to cyberattacks.

 Pros